 Globoid Cell Leukodystrophy

 This is also known as Krabbe’s disease, and it is more prevalent in Cairns and West Highland Terriers than all other breeds.
 It is a degenerative disease of the white matter in the spinal cord and brain.
 It is a fatal disease, and affected dogs tend to die very early.
-A DNA test should test for carriers, and affected dogs should not be bred.
+A DNA health test like Embark should test for carriers and affected dogs should not be bred.
 The first symptoms are trembling and overall weakness.

 This is a disease that affects the kidneys.
 It allows blood to bypass the kidneys, essentially causing a build-up of toxins.
 If left untreated, it can be fatal.
 Surgery is usually required.
 Symptoms of this include excessive urination and thirst, vomiting, head pressing, circling, and stumbling.